alixedi/land/apps/lituk.md

       or a phrase in the search bar and get a list of questions that match.
     image: ../assets/uploads/search-6-.jpg
   - title: When the rings close, you are ready
-    description: The Life in the UK Untangled app will track your progress as you learn new chapters and attempt mock tests.
+    description: The Life in the UK Untangled app will track your progress in form of rings.
+The rings move as you learn new chapters and attempt mock tests.
 This makes things simple - Install the app, close the rings, pass your Life in the UK test.
     image: ../assets/uploads/rings-2-2-.jpg
   - title: And everything else you expect from a Life in the UK test preparation app
     description: >-